 - Starter: Top-30

 While quarterback rank and total points are for the full season, starts and relevant games are being evaluated towards their percentages.
-For example, Taysom Hill’s total points and rank are over the course of a full season, but his percentages are based on his four starts at quarterback.
-Alex Smith’s total points and rank are over the course of a full season, but his percentages are based on his six starts and one other game of 81% of the snaps played.
-This is the same with Andy Dalton, Jalen Hurts, etc.
+For example, Taysom Hill’s total points and rank are over the course of a full season, but his percentages are based on his relevant starts at quarterback.
+Jameis Winston‘s total points and rank are over the course of a full season, but his percentages are based on his first six starts, after he left his seventh game playing only 26% of the snaps.
+This is the same with Taylor Heinicke, Trey Lance, etc.